StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 @quickactivate "StatisticalRethinkingStan"

-# Optional mcmc packages
+# Optional mcmc packages if needed

-using StanSample              # Only if Stan is used using Turing                  # Only if Turing is used using LogDensityProblems      # Only if DynamicHMC is used using Mamba                   # Future work!
+using StanSample              # Only if Stan is used using Turing                  # Only if Turing is used using LogDensityProblems      # Only if DynamicHMC is used

 # Nearly always needed